Fatiine/Website-availability-performance-monitoring/Readme.md

 ## About the console program
 This console program allows the user to monitor the performance and the availability of a website.
-It started with a simple menu that asks the user to enter the websites he wants to monitor and the appropriate check intervals.
+It starts with a simple menu that asks the user to enter the websites he wants to monitor and the appropriate check intervals.
 There is a possibility to delete or add a website on the list of websites the monitor checks.
 The results appear in two columns, one dedicated for statistics, and the other for alerts.
-When the user is asked to enter the website's url, we check if that URL verify the http url format.
-If not we ask them to try again.
-We do the same thing with the check Interval.
+When the user is asked to enter the website's url, the program checks if that URL verify the http url format.
+If not it asks them to try again.
+It does the same thing with the check Interval.
-When we start to run the program, a sqlite database is created.
+When start to run the program, a sqlite database is created.
 We store on a table called "monitoring_table" the metrics of each website in their appropriate check Intervals.
 We store also on a table called "alerts_table" the alert and recovery messages.
 The user can open this database to see the history of alert messages.